contao/docs/docs/manual/layout/templates/twig/twig-syntax.en.md

 {{% /example %}}

 Filters in Twig are extremely powerful and versatile.
 Twig brings many [Filters](https://twig.symfony.com/doc/3.x/filters/index.html) out of the box.
-Developers can also create their own create their own filters.
+Developers can also create their own filters.
 If you are interested in creating your own filters please have a look at the [Developer Documentation](https://docs.contao.org/dev/framework/templates/getting-started/#extending-twig).